-Additional Information Regarding the Student Code of
+Additional Information Regarding the Student Code of Conduct

 The Pennsylvania State University is obligated to provide all students and organizations with the University regulations, policies, and procedures governing student and organization conduct.
-Penn State policies and procedures, including the Code of Conduct and the Off-Campus Misconduct Policy, are published on the Student Conduct website, http://studentaffairs.psu.edu/conduct.
+Penn State policies and procedures, including the Student Code of Conduct and relevant written procedures, are published on the Student Accountability website: https://studentaffairs.psu.edu/student-accountability.

-If you have additional questions, special needs, or wish to request a hard copy of this information, please contact the Office of Student Conduct at University Park.
+If you have additional questions or wish to request a hard copy of this information, or require reasonable accommodation due to a documented disability, please contact the Office of Student Accountability & Conflict ResponseConduct at University Park.

-Parental Notification Policy
+Parental and/or Guardian Notification Policy